milindhg/sn-filesync/README.md

 like WebStorm, Sublime and [Brackets](http://brackets.io/) for editing JavaScript, HTML, Jelly and other code - without wasting time and interrupting development workflow copying and pasting code into a browser.

-When a file changes within a configured root (project) folder, the parent folder and file name are used to identify the table and record to be updated.

-Adding an empty file, or clearing and saving an existing file, refreshes the local file with the latest instance version, syncing *from* the instance *to* the local file.
-This is an easy way to populate your project folder with existing scripts related to your project.
+Fields from records can be synced down manually or automatically via the `--search` option; this works with ServiceNow sysparm_query values.

+Running a `--resync` (optional) will re-download all existing downloaded record fields to ensure the local copies are always in sync.

-Conflict management also detects if the server version has changed before trying to upload local changes (that may be based on an outdated version).
+Conflict management also detects if the server version has changed before trying to upload local changes that may be outdated.

-## Quick Start
+## Intall and Setup

+Older versions of FileSync include all relevant node modules and the node engine required to run FileSync.
+If you want a quick install/test then follow the instructions for FileSync tag [v3.0.5](https://github.com/dynamicdan/filesync/tree/v3.0.5) (stable).

+Install steps (v4.0.0+):

+1. [Download node](http://www.nodejs.org) version 5.6.0 or later.
+This will include the NPM module which is used to install the dependencies.
+NPM must be v3.6.0 or later.
-**[Download the repository](https://github.com/dynamicdan/filesync/archive/master.zip)** and check out the **[intro video](https://www.youtube.com/watch?v=OlVllfPVOrA)** that explains the concept and starting points.
+* Checkout or **[download this repository](https://github.com/dynamicdan/filesync/archive/master.zip)** and watch the **[intro video](https://www.youtube.com/watch?v=OlVllfPVOrA)** that explains the concept and starting points.
+* Once node is installed, navigate to the FileSync folder you downloaded and run `npm install`.
+This will populate the `node_modules` directory.
+If you are behind a proxy or can't install node via the binary (to get npm) then you may have to run this on another machine and send yourself a zip archive of the directory.
+* Confirm setup is complete by running `node bin/app.js --help`.
+This should show a list of options.
+* Follow the configuration section below and setup the **[app.config.json](#appconfigjson-settings)** file.

-The original video for installing, configuring and using FileSync for v.0.1.0 can be found [here](https://vimeo.com/76383815).
+The original video for installing, configuring and using FileSync for v.0.1.0 can also be found [here](https://vimeo.com/76383815).

-Configure the app.config.js file as required per **[app.config.json settings](#appconfigjson-settings)** below.
-Run the Windows (filesync.bat) or Mac (filesync.command) based app launcher.

-### Installation
+### Configuration

 **Step 1.** Ensure that your instance is running with a version greater or equal to Eureka to make use of the JSONv2 API (enabled by default).
 For versions prior to Eurkea use the [older version of FileSync](https://github.com/fruition-partners/filesync).